informedcitizenry/6502.Net/README.md

 `Illegal quantity` - The expression value is larger than the allowable size.

 `Invalid constant assignment` - The constant could not be assigned to the expression.

+`Invalid CPU specified` - An invalid CPU option was given at the command line or in the directive

 `Invalid parameter reference` - The macro reference does not reference a defined parameter.